IBM/fhe-toolkit-linux/automation/Getting_Started.md

  	    `./DeployToHPVS.sh -c [name of config file (to save)] [name of linux image ubuntu or fedora]`

- Once you have a saved configure file, you can then re-run it using your file like this
+ * NOTE: Once you have a saved configure file, you can then re-run it using your file like this

       `./DeployToHPVS.sh -f DeployToHPVS_configure_file.conf (this is the name of my file)`

 Everything should run from here.
 Please note where the script gets stuck and errors out (if it does)

 ### Debug Mode